 4.)
 Helps Treat Chronic Pain:

 Another one of the most well documented physical benefits of meditation is that the practice helps with the management and treatment of chronic pain.
 Due to the facts that an estimated 100 million Americans suffer from some sort of lingering pain and that highly addictive opiates are often used to relieve persistent physical discomfort, the link between meditation and pain reduction is an extremely important one.
 While meditative practices alone can’t completely eliminate chronic pain, they can reduce the severity of symptoms that become magnified by individuals’ mental afflictions.
+Meditation is sometimes coupled with the use of gorilla glue 4, a strain of cannabis that can be used to reduce chronic pain.
 The previously mentioned dart analogy taught by the Buddha exemplifies how individuals are able to learn to live with reduced physical discomfort.

 Since Jon Kabat-Zinn began researching the pain reducing affects of meditation in his now highly celebrated Mindfulness-Based Stress Reduction (MBSR) program in the late 1970s and early 80s, numerous scientific researchers have continued to provide additional evidence that backs up this physical benefit of meditation.
 In one noteworthy 2011 experiment, a team of researchers at Wake Forest University induced physical pain to a group of willing participants before and after teaching them Mindfulness Meditation over a four day period.
 By developing the study with the understanding that mental processes can alter sensory phenomena such as pain, and measuring pain intensity with MRI brain scans and participant questionnaires, the research team lead by Fadel Zeidan was able to report that participants experienced a nearly 40% reduction in pain intensity after learning meditation.